zoggop/win10-accentwork/README.md

 ## More Information:

 There are some settings at the top of the script.
-By default, a random maximum chroma between 10 and 90 will be chosen, but this can be turned off so that the chosen maximum chroma is always used (currently 90).
+By default, a random maximum chroma between 5 and 134 will be chosen, but this can be turned off so that the maximum chroma is always 134 (the maximum possible).
+The range of possible maximum chroma can be changed.

 ## Dependencies:
 Python module: coloraide